A NSW Government website

 Environmental Health

 Environmental Health addresses physical, chemical, and biological risk factors affecting human health.
-The Public Health Unit Environmental Health Team conducts investigations for environmental determinants of health and notifiable diseases for the population of the District.
+The Environmental Health Team conducts investigations for environmental determinants of health and notifiable diseases for the population of the District.

-Environmental Health includes the provision of safe drinking water supplies, safe recreational water and public swimming pools, sewage management, toxicology assessment, legionella control, skin penetration activities, funeral industries, arbovirus control and mosquito monitoring, air quality, waste management, hygiene, and tobacco control.
+Environmental Health includes the provision of safe drinking water, safe recreational water and public swimming pools, sewage management, toxicology assessment, legionella control, skin penetration activities, funeral industries, arbovirus control and mosquito monitoring, air quality, waste management, hygiene, and tobacco control.

-The Environmental Health Team has a shared role with local councils and other government agencies such as the Environment Protection Authority, Sydney Water and others to protect and improve environmental health for our community under the Environmental Health Legislation.
+The Environmental Health Team has a shared role with local councils and other government agencies such as the Environment Protection Authority, Sydney Water, Department of Primary Industries and other agencies to protect and improve environmental health for our community under the Environmental Health Legislation.

 NSW Health environmental health fact sheets Building Better Health